philclifford/quickemu-docs/README.md

 It consists of a `Makefile` that calls a script (`build_manuals`) which generates the [README](../README.md) and the contents of [../docs](../docs)

+** NOTE **
+Since much of the [README](../README.md) has been redirected to the wiki it no longer contains dynamic version-dependant content.
+It is likely that it can be removed from this process shortly, if indeed this sub-project has a future at all.
+Ideally CI/CD can also maintain any wiki content and keeping the man pages in step can be transferred to CI.
+For now everything is regenerated, but probably only docs need submitting and README checking for local edits and changes

-It does this by using a set of parts according to the recipe build in and by the Makefile.
+It does this by using a set of parts according to the recipe build in the `build_manuals` script.
 To update the 3 manual pages, the markdown sources and the main project README.md edit or add to the parts, paying attention to ordering and inclusion of new parts in appropriate recipes, then run `make clean;make`.
 This will generate parts of the documentation by running the software itself to ensure consistency and current alignment.
 The Makefile here can also be used (with sudo) to install the man pages and or the software.

 The parts list currently consists of: